ROBOT GAME RESOURCES

 What type of robot should our team get?

-While the Game Guide states that teams can “use any LEGO-made building parts in their original factory condition,” there are still many options.
-Teams are able to used older kits like the NXT and RCX, but these products have been retired by LEGO, so support is limited.
+The Robot Game Rulebook includes a description of acceptable robot equipment – “All equipment must be LEGO® made building pieces, in original factory condition.”
+So there are many options for teams.
+Most teams use either a LEGO EV3 Mindstorm or LEGO Spike Prime kit.
+Additionally, teams are able to use older kits like the NXT and RCX, but these products have been retired by LEGO, so support is limited.

 While the EV3 is being retired by LEGO, it will be used in competitions for years to come.
 Read more about that retirement process here.
 In 2019, LEGO introduced the Spike Prime to the world and we have seen many teams use the kit successfully during our last season.
 It is recommended that teams also use the Spike Prime expansion set for competitions.